TrueNobility303/DATA130045.01-Graph-Data-Management-And-Mining/README.md

 # DATA130045.01-Graph-Data-Management-and-Mining

-* In project 1, we focus on the problem of **frequent subgraph pattern mining** over a single large graph, we implement a Gspan-like algorithm with Python based on a python Gspan version, and implement a state-of-the-art subgraph matching algorithm [DP-iso](https://github.com/TrueNobi
+Here is a brief introduction of our projects:

-* lity303/DP-iso) with C++ as a sub-problem.
+* In project 1, we focus on the problem of **frequent subgraph pattern mining** over a single large graph, we implement a Gspan-like algorithm with Python based on a python Gspan version, and implement a state-of-the-art subgraph matching algorithm [DP-iso](https://github.com/TrueNobility303/DP-iso) with C++ as a sub-problem.

 * In project 2, we focus on the problem of **dynamic subgraph matching**, i.e. the data graph evolves over time.
 We propose our algorithm based on both on Success Set and Failure Set, and we also proposed an incremental Gcode algorithm for prunning with bounds for eigenvalues.